Willie Nelson: A Country Outlaw

 I’ve Always Been Crazy

-OK, I know I'm reaching here.
-This isn't even a Willie Nelson song, but it is a song by his good friend, partner in crime and fellow outlaw, Waylon Jennings.
+This is a song by Willie's good friend, partner in crime and fellow outlaw, Waylon Jennings.
 And it is a great crazy song.
 Just think of it as a bonus.